electricimp/AzureIoTHub/README.md

 **Note**

 The latest release of AzureIoTHub Library version 2.0.0 uses an AMQP connection with Azure to send and receive events.
-AMQP is currently in alpha testing on the Electric Imp platform and during this testing phase it will only be supported for Electric Imp Azure accounts.
+AMQP is currently in early access testing on the Electric Imp platform and during this testing phase it will only be supported for Electric Imp Azure accounts.
 Sign up for a free Electric Imp Azure account [here](https://azure-ide.electricimp.com/login).
 Be sure to use this account when you sign into the Electric Imp mobile app to configure your device with BlinkUp&trade;.
 The [HTTP version of the library](https://github.com/electricimp/AzureIoTHub/tree/v1.2.1) is still available if you would prefer to use your existing Electric Imp account.

 **Step-by-Step Azure IoT Hub Recipes**